TiddoLangerak/jest-teardown/README.md

 // my-test.spec.js
 import { useCityDatabase } from './test-utils/city-database';

-// setup in `beforeEach`, teardown in `afterEach` beforeEach(() => useCityDatabase());
+// setup runs in `beforeEach`, teardown in `afterEach` beforeEach(() => useCityDatabase());
-// setup in `beforeAll`, teardown in `afterAll` beforeAll(() => useCityDatabase());
+// setup runs in `beforeAll`, teardown in `afterAll` beforeAll(() => useCityDatabase());
-// setup in test, teardown at the end of the test test('my test', () => {
+// setup runs at start of test, teardown at the end of the test test('my test', () => {
   useCityDatabase();
   /* rest of the test */